mtdiedrich/Golf/README.md

 ~~4.
 Get geolocation data of all courses in list~~

-5. Split golfer data by round
+~~5.
+Split golfer data by round~~

-6. Link geolocation data with golfer round data
+~~6.
+Link geolocation data with golfer round data~~

-7. Get weather conditions of every course on tournament days
+7. Get weather conditions of every course on tournament days, write csv

+8. Link weather conditions to each existing round (rewrite to before split by round?)

-8. Get course length, rating, slope for every course
+9. Get course length, rating, slope for every course

-9. Create list of data where each element is a list featuring all of the following
+10. Create list of data where each element is a list featuring all of the following

 > Golfer Name